maria-iut1234/SWE4538-Project/README.md

   - Users can upload multiple images and audio files for each recipe.

 - **Search Functionality:**
-  - Users can search for any recipe by their tags and names.
+  - Users can search for any recipe by their tags, ingredients, ratings and names.

+- **Upvote and Downvote System:**
+  - Users can express their appreciation for a recipe by upvoting it.
+  - Downvote recipes if they find them less appealing.
+  - A user can nullify their vote by clicking again.

 - **Security Measures:**
   - User authentication ensures only authorized users can perform recipe-related actions.